-1. A CORE course also may be applied to a student's major requirement unless the department specifically prohibits it.
+1. CORE courses may be used to satisfy any degree requirements.
 2. A maximum of two General Education courses from one department or program may be applied to satisfy BREADTH requirements.
 (However, a department or program may prohibit any General Education BREADTH course from simultaneously satisfying its own departmental or programmatic requirements.)
 3. Courses used to satisfy CAPSTONE may not be used to satisfy requirements for the major.